sowcow/ogden-german/README.md

 ## Todo

-- timer flickering on unpause after drawing
-- check if recording hit/miss misses the answer when timer is out on checking the answer stage
-- can the last screen lie about hits/misses? is it hiding some words?
-- to add pause for drawing?
-- to not allow drawing outside the pause? or to limit when you can do it
 - some out of place translations are present
+- the code have not had any refactoring yet!
+- fix the optional predictability thing with all the logic inside components when it comes to words at the final screen for example

 ## Future